C-Stein/node-milestones/04-getting-mean-with-it/exercises/02-mongoose.md

 ###Using your mongoose models to write queries

-Assuming you have amodel for 'Student', you can write a query to find all students by writing:
+Assuming you have a model for 'Student', you can write a query to find all students by writing:
 ```
   Student
   .find()
-  .then(students => console.log({students}))
+  .then(students => console.log(students))
   .catch(err)
 ```